-Since 2006, IFFIm has successfully raised US\$ 7.9 billion through 38 issuances in eight currencies attracting investors from all over the world (as of June 2022).
+Since 2006, IFFIm has successfully raised US\$ 8.7 billion through 41 issuances in eight currencies attracting investors from all over the world (as of June 2024).
 IFFIm bonds have been issued in Australia, Japan, Norway, the United Kingdom and the United States.
-IFFIm has also issued sukuks in the Islamic financial markets, initially with its 2014 US\$ 500 million sukuk, followed by its 2015 US\$ 200 million sukuk issuance.
-Its last issuance was a US\$ 50 million sukuk issued in April 2019.
+IFFIm has also issued sukuks in the Islamic financial markets, initially with its 2014 US\$ 500 million sukuk, followed by issuances of US\$ 200 million in 2015 and US\$ 50 million sukuk in 2019.